 Newsletter fund.
-Taxable income of a newsletter fund is figured in the same manner as taxable income of a political organization except that the specific deduction of \$100 is not allowed.
+Taxable income of a newsletter fund is figured in the same manner as taxable income of a political organization except that the specific deduction of \$100 isn't allowed.

 Exempt organization that is not a political organization.
-Taxable income for an exempt organization described in section 501(c) that is not a political organization is the smaller of:
+Taxable income for an exempt organization described in section 501(c) that isn't a political organization is the smaller of: